mcreed87/Cozy-Coupe-Ecto-1/README.md

 ## About the Project

-This Ecto-1 Cozy Coupe was a Christmas present for my 1 year old son.
+This Ecto-1 Cozy Coupe was a Christmas present for my 1-year-old son.
 He is obsessed with Ghostbusters and loves the theme song, the 80's cartoons, and most recently, the new Afterlife movie.
-Ghost was one of his first words, and any time he needs it the theme song calms him right down.
+"Ghost" was one of his first words, and any tantrum can easily be solved by playing the theme song.
 His favorite characters are Stay Puft and Egon.
-Since seeing the new movie, he is also obsessed with the Mini Pufts, or as he calls them, "puffs".
-This is just the first in what I believe will be a long line of Ghostbusters projects for him.
+Since seeing the new movie, he is also obsessed with the Mini Pufts, or as he calls them, "Puffs".
+This Ecto-1 Cozy Coupe is the first in what I believe will be a long line of Ghostbusters projects for him.

-The car features lights, the theme song from the 80's cartoon, and the siren from Ecto-1 in the original movie.
-There are 3 switches on the dash to control what is active.
+The car features lights, the theme song from the 80's cartoon, and the siren from the original movie's Ecto-1.
+There are 3 switches on the dash to control what sound is active.
 The electronics for the car run off a rechargeable battery pack.

 # Getting Started